stephen-slm/Pyris/README.md

 affect the image name. (random: random number, standard: number counting system,
 name: the downloaded image name).

+[page_type](https://github.com/tehstun/Reddit-Imgur-scraping): You can change this to adjust on what kind of images you get from
+Reddits filtering options (*hot, new, rising, controversial, top*), **top** is the default by reddit while also the default in the tool.

 ### *Scraping_options*

 [folder_names](https://github.com/tehstun/Reddit-Imgur-scraping): This will be the folder name of which the images will be pulled into,